This Day In Literary History

 He was also known to take slave women as his mistresses.
 Elizabeth's father, Edward Barrett, believed that his father may have adopted the light skinned babies of his slave mistresses, and that he may have been one of them.

 A virulent racist, Edward Barrett was greatly shamed by the thought that Negro blood may be running through his and his children's veins.
-All of his children were white, but he feared that they might one day produce dark skinned offspring.
-This is why he forbade them from marrying.
+His children were white, but he feared that they might one day produce dark skinned offspring.
+So he forbade them all from marrying.

 Elizabeth Barrett was the polar opposite of her father.
 She despised slavery, wrote abolitionist poetry, and rejoiced when England outlawed slavery completely in 1833.
 This resulted in a huge rift between father and daughter.

 Elizabeth never gave much thought to her father's decree forbidding marriage because she figured that her illness rendered her too sick too marry.
 She didn't plan on falling in love with Robert Browning.
 When they eloped, her father disinherited her and never spoke to her again.
 Her brothers didn't speak to her for years.